AmmarJamil0932/DBMS-SEMESTER-PROJECT/README.md

 ## 🧠 Objective

-The objective of this project is to address common issues students face during course registration — such as timetable clashes and inefficient course allocation — by implementing a centralized database system.
+The objective of this project is to address common issues students face during course registration — such as timetable clashes a by implementing a centralized database system.

 ## 📚 Project Components